drewsamsen/sr-cards-app/memory-bank/activeContext.md

 The project is currently in active development with a focus on core functionality and user experience.
 The primary goal is to build a complete, functional flashcard application with spaced repetition capabilities.

 ## Recent Changes
+- Redesigned login/register UI to use text links instead of tabs for a cleaner interface
+- Simplified register form by removing title and description
+- Simplified login form by removing welcome text and description
+- Enhanced login/register UI with improved spacing, larger inputs, and better dark theme colors
 - Further simplified AI explanation modal by removing all labels
 - Simplified AI explanation modal by removing card content and renaming to "More from AI"
 - Removed mobile menu hamburger icon for non-logged in users